Anmol-Baranwal/Conceptual-Projects/Bootstrap/README.md

 # 🚀 Bootstrap 5 Website 🚀

-This is a small game created with JQuery, a JavaScript framework that includes basic front-end programming.
+This is a small bootstrap website with 8 sections on home page, login page, and signup page.

 <br>